exasol/ai-lab/doc/user_guide/editions.md

 # AI-Lab Editions

-Exasol AI-Lab is available in the multiple editions as shown in the following table.
+Exasol AI-Lab is available in multiple editions as shown in the following table.

 Please see common [system requirements](system-requirements.md) for all editions and select your favorite edition depending on your operating system, infrastructure, administrative permissions, and technical skills.